-This subsection requires cleanable solid partitions when physical distancing cannot be maintained.
+This subsection requires, until July 31, 2021, that cleanable solid partitions be used indoors and in outdoor mega events when physical distancing cannot be maintained, and when the employer is not providing respirators for voluntary use to workers who are not fully vaccinated.
 Evaluating the need for such partitions is already required under section 3203, and many state employers will have sufficient space for physical distancing and will not need any partitions.
 Though state agencies are likely to have already installed partitions where necessary, for those that have not, the cost of installation cannot be determined.
-This is a performance standard; employers are free to determine the size/shape/material best suited to their business, so the ease of installation will depend on each individual workplace.
-Even if it were possible to establish an average cost, the Division is not aware of any basis for determining the total number of work areas in state places of employment in which it is impossible to maintain six feet of distance, or the number of employees working under those conditions.
+This is a performance standard; employers are free to determine the size/shape/material best suited to their needs, so the ease of installation will depend on each individual workplace.
+Even if it were possible to establish an average cost, the Board is not aware of any basis for determining the total number of work areas in state places of employment in which it is impossible to maintain six feet of distance, or the number of employees working under those conditions.